It’s important to understand that our usage patterns play a major part in the size of our power bills.

 Even from week to week, our consumption habits might change.
 The below charts compare two weeks in July.
 The first chart reflects a typical winter week in this household (3-9 July 2017), with a total of 393.17 units of power used.
 The second reflects a week of school holidays, in which a storm swept the country (10-16 July 2017).
 Not only was the family home during the day, but they were also using more electricity to stay warm and comfortable as the storm raged outside their window.
 A total of 545.6 units of electricity were used that week.

 The day view of your Analyse tab can give you heaps of clues about when you’re spending the most on power, and how you can change your consumption habits to save more.

 Using the above two weeks, one being a typical winter week and the other being the stormy week that coincided with school holidays, we’ve captured a Wednesday view of each to compare how usage has changed.
 Over the first Wednesday, consumption during the middle hours of the day was low, while the household was out of the house.
 We can make assumptions about when the household woke up, left the house, then came home again at the end of the day.
 Compare this to Wednesday of the week following, and we can see that the household was using more power when they were home during the stormy day, and we can specifically see that they were using power when the spot price was high.

-We reckon knowledge is power, so take a little look at your Analyse tab, compare usage between seasons and weeks, and see what you can shift around to make the most of #FlickLife every day. #CleverFlicker!
+We reckon knowledge is power, so take a little look at your Analyse tab, compare usage between seasons and weeks, and see what you can shift around each day to make the most of the Freestyle #FlickLife!